fenago/nlp-fundamentals/lab_guides/Lab_5.md

 -   Describe topic fingerprinting
 -   Implement topic modeling using LSA and LDA

-In this chapter, you will learn about different topic modeling algorithms and how we can use them to perform topic modeling on any dataset.
+In this lab, you will learn about different topic modeling algorithms and how we can use them to perform topic modeling on any dataset.